thomassantosh/audio-transcription-pipeline/README.md

 # Audio Transcription Pipeline
 This project provides an automated audio transcription pipeline using Azure services.
+Audio files are retrieved using youtube-dl, in an m4a format.

+## Scenarios
-Upload audio files to Azure Blob Storage, automatically transcribe them using Azure Speech Service with optional speaker diarization, and load transcripts into Azure AI
-Foundry agents for interactive Q&A. Audio files are retrieved using youtube-dl, in an m4a format.
+- Upload audio files to Azure Blob Storage, automatically transcribe them using Azure Speech Service with optional speaker diarization, and load transcripts into Azure AI Foundry agents for interactive Q&A.
+- Get transcripts and then use those to populate the Researcher Agent to get a comprehensive overview.

 ## How It Works